 About Chartway Federal Credit Union

 Chartway Federal Credit Union, a not-for-profit financial institution, has been proudly serving members for more than half a century.
-Guided by its vision, mission, and values, the $2.3 billion credit union is dedicated to making life more affordable for its 190,000 members through nearly 30 branches and online, mobile, video, and telephone banking services, including mobile deposit, mobile bill pay, and digital wallets.
+Guided by its vision, mission, and values, the $2.4 billion credit union is dedicated to making life more affordable for its 190,000 members through over 30 branches and online, mobile, video, and telephone banking services, including mobile deposit, mobile bill pay, and digital wallets.
 As one of the largest credit unions with membership concentrations in Virginia, Utah, and Texas, Chartway is consistently recognized for its financial strength, its ability to make life affordable for its members, and for its philanthropic efforts through its charitable arm, the We Promise Foundation, which has raised more than $12 million to provide life-changing experiences that bring joy, hope, and smiles to children facing medical hardship or illness.
 For more information, visit www.Chartway.com; or, visit them on Facebook, Twitter, or Instagram.